 The SUDC Foundation advocates for research in many ways.
 Through funding, producing, endorsing, and participating in research, we are committed to a future free of SUDC.
 The Foundation also connects professionals and families with research opportunities which can often provide access to additional testing, such as genetic analysis, and neuropathology/MRI to further understand such tragedies.

 The SUDC Foundation supports efforts to ensure the fair and compassionate treatment of families, that professionals have the resources and training to provide comprehensive and standardized investigations, and the support of research into all sudden unexpected pediatric deaths.

-To assist medical examiners and coroners’ offices during the investigation of all sudden pediatric deaths, the SUDC Foundation created our brochure “Help for Families When an Infant or Young Child Dies.”
+To assist medical examiners, coroners’ offices, and hospitals during the investigation of all sudden pediatric deaths, the SUDC Foundation created our brochure “Help for Families When an Infant or Young Child Dies.”
 The brochure explains the death investigation process, the professionals involved, and bereavement services available in your local area as well as nationally.
 This free, personalized brochure can be created and printed for any medical examiner or coroner office.
 Learn more and order yours today.

 The SUDC Foundation advocates for and supports DNA banking after the sudden death of a child to support genetic testing if recommended in the future.
 The Foundation can provide financial and logistical support to your office to attain DNA banking for families who wish to pursue it.

 A library of The SUDC Foundation’s educational videos and webinars.